the Teachings Of

 have faith; be discerning.

 they were accused, but that they knew.
 Each time is a new world.
-Each generation,
+Each

-on the others, and the new world to come is dependent on this
+world is dependent on the others, and the new world to come is dependent on

-in our own estimation makes us arrogant and causes us to
+great knowledge, in our own estimation makes us arrogant and causes us to

 misinterpret information for knowledge.